Haq Do Tehreek Balochistan

-The Haq Do Tehreek, Balochistan حق دو تحریک، بلوچستان (‘Give rights to Balochistan Movement’ is a Pakistani political movement and party active in southern Balochistan, mainly in Gwadar.
+The Haq Do Tehreek, Balochistan (حق دو تحریک، بلوچستان, lit.
+'Give rights to Balochistan Movement') is a Pakistani political movement and party active in southern Balochistan, mainly in Gwadar.
 The party's leader is Hidayat ur Rehman Baloch, who is a veteran Balochi nationalist politician from Gwadar.
 The party is active in southern port areas of Balochistan and protests issues like illegal fishing.
 The Haq Do Tehreek, Balochistanan was founded in 2021 in a coalition of politicians who advocated for human rights for Baloch people in Pakistan.
 The party heavily campaigned and won a majority of votes in the 2024 Balochistan provincial elections in the Balochistan provincial assembly seat PB-24.
 The Haq Do Tehreek also has a somewhat affiliation with the Jamaat-e-Islami Pakistan.

 Ideology

 The Party's leaders have criticized the Pakistani central and provincial government's decisions of having a “non-serious attitude” to Balochistan's many issues.
 The Haq Do Tehreek focuses on the four main issues.